-It is often said that necessity is the mother of invention, and that holds true for the Feed Grinder.
+It is often said that necessity is the mother of invention.
+This holds true for the Feed Grinder.

 Mathews, who had studied agronomy at the University of Wisconsin-Madison, knew that a roller mill could be used to flatten the grain, thereby making it easier for cows to digest.
-However, when he approached the owners of the Dougan farm, they realized the mill would be too expensive to purchase.
-In a moment of rural ingenuity inspired by the operation of a mortar and pestle Mathews saw at a Beloit drugstore, he decided to make his own mill.
+However, when he suggested the use of a roller mill to the owners of the Dougan farm, they realized the mill would be too expensive to purchase.
+In a moment of rural ingenuity inspired by a mortar and pestle Mathews saw at a Beloit drugstore, he decided to make his own mill.

 When the meal landed in the tray at the bottom of the machine, it emerged as a puffed product.
 By accident, Mathews’ Feed Grinder produced the precursor to a whole new type of snack food: the Korn Kurl.